uche789/learn-german/README.md

 A personal language learning application.

 ## Technologies
-The following libraries, APIs, and framework(s) were used:
+The following technologies, libraries, APIs, and framework(s) were used:
 - React
 - GraphQL
 - Contentful
 - Python
+- Typescript
+- Vite